johneastman/boomerang_go/README.md

 Syntax: `func(IDENTIFIER, IDENTIFIER, ..., IDENTIFIER) { STATEMENT; STATEMENT; ...; STATEMENT };`

 If a `return` statement is not present, the last statement in a function's body is returned.
-Currently, functions with no statements in their body are not allowed.
+All custom functions (those defined in boomerang files) return a Parameter object.
+If nothing is returned from the function or an error occurrs, `(false)` is returned.
+If the function does return successfully, `(true, <RETURN_VALUE>)` is returned, where `RETURN_VALUE` is what the function is expected to return.

 Examples: